Sleeve Gastrectomy (Gastric Sleeve) is the most commonly performed bariatric surgery.

 PRIOR TO SURGERY.

 You will need to be on an ‘Ultra-low Calorie Diet’ before surgery.
 Optifast is taken for 2 weeks to replace ALL meals.
-If you feel you MUST have something else, then it needs to contain very few calories.
+Your nutritionist will advise you on appropriate very low calorie substitutes to give you a break from the optifast.
 (Salad or steamed vegetables without dressings or oil for a ‘treat’).
-Check with the nutritionist.

 The usual stay in hospital is 2 post-operative nights.